John-Akech/Summative-Assignment---Model-Training-and-Evaluation/README.md

 **Key Objectives**

-- Develop a localized flood prediction system tailored to South Sudan's needs.
+- Develop a localized flood prediction system.
 - Optimize machine learning models to improve accuracy, reduce false positives, and enhance generalization.
 - Compare the performance of Neural Networks with traditional ML algorithms such as Random Forest, XGBoost, and Logistic Regression.